 It also helps to involve them as much as possible in getting ready for camp – from camp shopping, labelling stuff and packing, to practicing new skills, like showering instead of taking a bath, or swimming in a lake.

-Why It’s Important to Keep Your Own Worries Private
+Why It’s Important for Parents to Keep Your Own Worries Private

 Keep your own fear and worries private – it may be hard for you to feel good about letting go, but they need to hear that you’re okay with this change, and that you’re 100% confident that they’ll thrive at camp.
 The support you’ll give your child before camp will make the world of difference to their successful adjustment to camp.